fcsonline/cargo-permissions/README.md

 permissions.
 This set of permissions are going to give as much information about packages we don't control.

-With those permissions, we can answer those questions:

 This approach is inspired by permission systems in different platforms like:

 - [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)